cloudposse/atmos/website/docs/reference/terraform-limitations.md

    configuration without the use of modules.
 This phase is characterized by hard-coded settings and a hands-on approach to learning
    Terraform's syntax and capabilities.
 2. Local state files (since this is just an exploration).
 This approach simplifies the learning process by avoiding the complexities of remote state management.
-3. Version control systems are not yet in use, so Developers store their Terraform configurations directly on their local workstations allowing developers to focus on learning Terraform's mechanics without the added complexity of collaboration tools or best practices.
+3. Version control systems are not yet in use.
+Developers store their Terraform configurations directly on their local workstations allowing them to focus on learning Terraform's mechanics without the added complexity of collaboration tools or best practices.

 :::warning New Problems
 1. How do we handle secrets?